-Securities listed upon a recognized public stock exchange are valued at their closing bid prices as of the valuation dates.
+Securities listed upon a recognized public stock exchange are valued at the most recent price which the security transacted as of the valuation dates.
+In the event a given security is not transacted on a valuation date, the Manager values the security using its closing bid price.
 In a situation where, in the opinion of the Investment Manager, a market quotation for a security is inaccurate, unreliable, or not readily available, the fair value of the security is estimated using valuation techniques generally used in the industry.
 These techniques take into account market factors, valuation of similar securities and interest rates.